Charanga Habanera: 1998 to 2001

 In August 1998, La Charanga Habanera consisted of a lead singer, a musical director, and one soundman.
 Calzado quickly assembled another successful timba band.
 Pianist Tirso Duarte was one of Charanga Habanera’s most significant members at this time.
 Duarte recorded original, highly syncopated timba tumbaos (piano guajeos) with tinges of Classical music.
 Moore recalls testing Duarte’s ability to spontaneously create a tumbao based on a Classical piece: “I asked him to play a classical piano piece.
 He played part of Chopin's “Fantasie Impromptu in C#mi.”
 I then asked him to improvise on it in a timba style.
 Within ten minutes he had worked it into a piano tumbao and added a bassline.

 On "Charanguero mayor," Duarte references classical piano music, and employs extreme harmonic displacement.
-The following ten elements are found in Durate's variants of the "Charanguero mayor" piano tumbao, identifying it as timba: 1. song-specific hook 2. increased length 3. contrasting gestures 4. busy left hand 5. consecutively repeated notes 6. contrary and oblique motion 7. grace note rolls 8. notes clusters and jazz voicings 9. harmonic anticipation and displacement 10. cross-rhythm.
+The following ten elements are found in Duarte's variants of the "Charanguero mayor" piano tumbao, identifying it as timba: 1. song-specific hook 2. increased length 3. contrasting gestures 4. busy left hand 5. consecutively repeated notes 6. contrary and oblique motion 7. grace note rolls 8. notes clusters and jazz voicings 9. harmonic anticipation and displacement 10. cross-rhythm.
 Moore: "This tumbao is not only drastically different from the salsa formula—it’s also very different from other timba tumbaos, from other timba tumbaos by Tirso, and even from other timba tumbaos in this same song."

 The next piano tumbao uses cluster chords. it is also unusual in that Duarte leaves out the F natural from the previous variant.
 Duarte displays a preference for this type of harmonic tension.
 He changes chords earlier than anticipated or extends them further.
 His tumbaos eventually return to a familiar opening phrase and reestablish the harmonic equilibrium.

 Yulién Oviedo, a 15-year-old prodigy and son of Calixto Oviedo of NG La Banda, took over on timbales.
 The Mengual brothers, Orlandito and Lázaro (from Pacho Alonso) took over conga and bongo duties.
 The young jazz pianist Helder Rojas took over the synthesizer chair.
 Randolf Chacón (formerly with Bamboleo) became the new bassist.
 The new horn section consists of Osmani Collado, Yunior Romero (also from Bamboleo), Juan Manuel Jiménez (from Rojitas), and Carmelo "El abuelo" Andrés.
 Carmelo is the consummate professional trumpeter and had already had a long and successful career with Paulito y su Élite and Rojitas.
 Michel Maza was joined by Aned Mota and Noel Díaz on vocals.
 This new incarnation of the group consisted of some of the best young musical talent in Cuba.